jiaqixuac/mmediting/README.md

 ## Evaluation

 We mainly use [psnr and ssim](./mmedit/core/evaluation/metrics.py) to measure the model performance.
 For HazeWorld, we compute the dataset-averaged video-level metrics;
 see the [*evaluate*](./mmedit/datasets/hw_folder_multiple_gt_dataset.py) function.

-You can use the following command with your trained models `xxx.pth` for testing:
+You can use the following command with 1 GPU to test your trained model `xxx.pth`:

 ```shell
 bash tools/dist_test.sh configs/dehazers/mapnet/mapnet_hazeworld.py xxx.pth 1